Inconsistencies in, and short pathlength correction to, $R_{AA}(p_T)$ in $\mathrm{A}+\mathrm{A}$ and $\mathrm{p} + \mathrm{A}$ collisions: Energy loss framework

-The spectrum $\mathrm{d} N^h / \mathrm{d} p_h$ for a hadron $h$ is related to the spectrum $\mathrm{d} N^q / \mathrm{d} p_q$ for a parton $q$ via
+The spectrum $\mathrm{d} N^h / \mathrm{d} p_h$ for a hadron $h$ is related to the spectrum $\mathrm{d} N^q / \mathrm{d} p_q$ for a parton $q$ via \cite{Horowitz:2010dm}

 where $z = p_q / p_h \in (0,1]$, $p_h$ is the observed hadron momentum, $D^h_q(z,Q)$ is the fragmentation function for the process $q \mapsto h$, and $Q$ is the hard scale of the problem taken to be $Q = p_h / z$.
-The hadronic $R^h_{AB}$ is then found in terms of the partonic $R^q_{AB}$ as \cite{Horowitz:2010dm}
+The hadronic $R^h_{AB}$ is then found in terms of the partonic $R^q_{AB}$ (\cref{eqn:geometry_averaged_raa}) as \cite{Horowitz:2010dm}

-For charm and bottom quarks, the initial parton spectra are computed using FONLL at next-to-leading order \cite{Cacciari:2001td}; and for gluons and light quarks, production spectra are computed to leading order as in \cite{Vitev:2002pf, Horowitz:2011gd}.
+For details of the derivation needed for both \cref{eqn:simple_raa,eqn:parton_to_hadron_raa}, refer to Appendix B of \cite{Horowitz:2010dm}.
 The fragmentation functions for $D$ and $B$ mesons are taken from \cite{Cacciari:2005uk}, and the fragmentation functions for $\pi$ mesons are taken from \cite{deFlorian:2007aj}.
 Note that the fragmentation functions for $\pi$ mesons were extrapolated outside their domain in $Q^2$, as we found that the extrapolation was smooth.
+There are uncertainties in both the fragmentation function fits and the generation of initial parton spectra's; however these uncertainties are very small compared to others in this problem (running coupling, first order in opacity, etc.), and so we will not take the fragmentation function uncertainties into account.